 A good argument is an art form.
 The cut and thrust of well-conceived rhetoric, built around a framework of cleverly constructed points and counter-points, can be both uplifting and insightful.
 An insightful argument can open the mind to new ideas, motivate greater understanding and resolve, rather than inflame, disputes.

 As a writer, I love how the right choice of words can persuade and inspire, while communicating very complex ideas.
 I enjoy the mental dexterity involved in formulating a detailed response to a debate.
 There is something noble about a properly constructed argument that stretches word power and the wits.

 Yet, online, the art of the argument has devolved into nothing more than a playground scrap.
 Words are twisted, meanings distorted and constructive debate is lost amid flame wars and the essential rules of online beat-downs.

 So what are the rules to the online quarrel?
 How should you behave if you want to rule your chosen online forum, feared for your savage flaming attacks (because fear and submission equal respect, right)?

 Seven Tips for Arguing Online

 1. Never address the points

 Don’t think for one moment that an online argument is about finding a resolution or point of agreement.
 It is a smack down, pure and simple.
 If you don’t want to end up on the chatroom mat with the ignominy of losing to Batman495, don’t make the mistake of actually engaging with any of the main points of the debate.

 If your opponent is being particularly logical by listing clearly articulated points that are difficult to refute, you have no option but to avoid those points altogether.
 Make up some other points of your own.
 It doesn’t matter if you’ve just taken the argument on a completely bizarre tangent, as long as you don’t fall into your opponent’s trap of directly addressing his argument.

-2. Never follow the links and read the content your opponent offers up as evidence
+2. Never follow the links to read the content your opponent offers up as evidence